-The Bank of Canada held its overnight target rate unchanged at 2.25% in its January 2026 meeting, aligned with market expectations and its earlier guidance, and noted that the current policy remains appropriate given the Bank's baseline economic outlook.
-Still, recent tariff threats from US President Trump reignited concerns of trade disruptions and drove the Governing Council to warn of uncertainty, potentially warranting a an adjustment in monetary policy in either direction.
-The central bank loosely maintained their economic projections from October's Monetary Policy Report, with the Canadian GDP expected to rise over 1% this year and 1.5% next year.
-Additionally, CPI inflation is expected to remain close to the 2% target as trade-related cost pressures are offset by excess supply in the aggregate. source: Bank of Canada
+The Bank of Canada left its overnight target rate steady at 2.25% in its March 2026 meeting, aligned with market expectations and its earlier guidance, and noted that the current policy remains appropriate given the Bank's baseline economic outlook.
+Still, the war in the Middle East has increased volatility in global energy prices and heightened risks to the global economy to drive the Governing Council to warn of uncertainty, potentially warranting an adjustment in monetary policy in either direction.
+The central bank acknowledged that near term economic growth will be weaker than anticipated in January, with the Canadian GDP having contracted 0.6% in the fourth quarter of last year.
+Additionally, CPI inflation is expected to rise in the coming months as trade related cost pressures and a sharp increase in global energy prices are offset by eased inflation of 1.8% in February. source: Bank of Canada

 The benchmark interest rate in Canada was last recorded at 2.25 percent.
 Interest Rate in Canada is expected to be 2.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Canada Interest Rate is projected to trend around 2.00 percent in 2027, according to our econometric models.